YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TPRESTNESTERR, TP restart signaled while handing error - treated as nested error - Use TROLLBACK in error handler to avoid this

-Run Time Error: GT.M does not allow a TP restart to occur either explicitly or implicitly while doing error processing ($ECODE is not NULL).
+Run Time Error: YottaDB does not allow a TP restart to occur either explicitly or implicitly while doing error processing ($ECODE is not NULL).
 Note that if a $ZINTERRUPT interrupts an error handler, this restriction then extends to the $ZInterrupt code even though $ECODE is temporarily nullified for the duration of the $ZInterrupt.

 Action: Doing a TROLLBACK in the error handler before attempting to set any globals avoids this error.

 ------------------
 TPSTACKCRIT
 ------------------

-Last used version: V5.3-004A

 TPSTACKCRIT, TP Stack space critical